 CITPNZ Entry requirements

-The primary requirement for CITPNZ is that an applicant can show genuine results operating at SFIA Level 5.
+Other than full membership to ITP, the primary requirement for CITPNZ is that an applicant can show genuine results operating at SFIA Level 5.
 The application process guides you through providing evidence of each step.

 The CITPNZ level